LANG

 B1F

-Abstraction in Painting: The Pioneering Spirit
+Abstraction in Painting: Its Pioneering Spirit

 1F/2F